Press Kit

 She earned her BFA in Fashion Design and African American Studies at the University of North Texas in 2008.
 In 2015, she earned her MFA in Design Research and Anthropology.
 In 2024, she earned her PhD in Social Justice Education at the University of Toronto.

 As a community organizer, she serves on the advisory board of the Black Liberation Lab to co-create solutions that support Black liberation.
+She also co-founded Hatch & Flock, to create radical spaces of opportunity through transformative education and community collaboration.

-118 Words
+148 Words

 Terresa Moses is a proud Black queer woman dedicated to the liberation of Black and brown people through art and design.
-She uses creativity as tools of community activism like her solo exhibition, Umbra, and her community distro project, Stop Killing Black People.
+She uses creativity as tools of community activism like her exhibition, Umbra, and her community distro project, Stop Killing Black People.
 She created Project Naptural and co-created Racism Untaught.
 She has published two books, Racism Untaught and An Anthology of Blackness.

-Moses is the Creative Director at Blackbird Revolt.
-She is an Associate Professor of Graphic Design, McKnight Presidential Fellow, and the Director of Design Justice at the University of Minnesota.
-She recently earned her doctorate in Social Justice Education at the University of Toronto.
-She serves on the advisory board of the Black Liberation Lab.
+Moses is the Owner & Creative Director at Blackbird Revolt— an abolitionist design and production studio.
+She is an Associate Professor of Graphic Design, McKnight Presidential Fellow, and Director of Design Justice at the University of Minnesota.
+She is the Owner of Black Garnet Books— an independent bookstore in Saint Paul curating books from authors of color.

-47 Words
+58 Words

-Terresa Moses is a proud Black queer woman dedicated to the liberation of Black and brown people through art and design.
-She is the Creative Director at Blackbird Revolt and an Associate Professor of Graphic Design and the Director of Design Justice at the University of Minnesota.
+Dr. Terresa Moses is dedicated to the liberation of Black and brown people through design.
+She’s the Owner of Blackbird Revolt and Black Garnet Books.
+She’s an Associate Professor of Graphic Design and the Director of Design Justice at the University of Minnesota.
+She serves on the advisory board of Black Liberation Lab and co-founded Hatch & Flock.